On the dual positive cones and the algebraicity of a compact K\"ahler manifold: Introduction

-We can compare the positivity assumptions in Problems~\ref{prob-OP} and~\ref{prob-psefdual} as well as in the Kodaira embedding theorem as follows.
-On the one hand if $\go \in \cK(X)$, then $\go^{n-1} \in \Int\(\Psef(X)^\vee\)$, so the assumption in Problem~\ref{prob-psefdual} is weaker than the one in the Kodaira embedding.
-On the other hand since $\cK(X) \subset \Psef(X)$, the assumption in Problem~\ref{prob-psefdual} is stronger than the one in Problem~\ref{prob-OP}.
-Whether these implications are equivalent or not is still unknown.
+We can compare the dual Kodaira conditions (K) and (P), together with the condition in the Kodaira embedding theorem, as follows.
+On the one hand if $\go \in \cK(X)$, then $\go^{n-1} \in \Int\(\Psef(X)^\vee\)$, so condition (P) is weaker than the condition in the Kodaira embedding theorem.
+On the other hand since $\cK(X) \subset \Psef(X)$, condition (P) is stronger than condition (K).
+It is still unknown whether these conditions are equivalent.

-In~\cite{OguisoPeternellconeKahdual}, the following problem had also been studied by Oguiso and Peternell.
+In~\cite{OguisoPeternellconeKahdual}, a similar problem had also been studied by Oguiso and Peternell.

 \begin{prob}[Oguiso--Peternell] Let $X$ be a compact K\"ahler manifold of dimension $n$ such that $X$ contains a smooth curve with ample normal bundle.
 How algebraic is $X$? \end{prob}